mirzawaqasahmed/f5-big-iq-lab/docs/class01/module5/lab2.rst

            }
        }

-.. note:: You can use any JSON formatter/Validator available.
-A specific AS3 plugin to validate the JSON against AS3 schema will be available soon.
+.. note:: It is recommended `validate an AS3 declaration`_ against the schema using Microsoft Visual Studio Code.

+.. _validate an AS3 declaration: https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/validate.html

 3. Make sure the Declaration is valid!